 15. Khao Manee

-Khao Manee or Khao Plort cats have pure white coats and jewel toned eyes (which are often different colours).
-This cat breed comes from Thailand where they are considered to be good luck.
-Khao Manee cats thrive on attention and are prefect for families.
+Khao Manee or Khao Plort cats have pure white coats and jewel-toned eyes (which are often different colors).
+This cat breed comes from Thailand, where they are considered to be good luck.
+Khao Manee cats thrive on attention and are perfect for families.

-They are a newer breed and quite rare which makes them an expensive breed of cat.
-Plus they look expensive with their plush pure white coats.
+They are newer and quite rare, which makes them an expensive breed of cat.
+Plus, they look expensive with their plush pure white coats.
 They can be born with some patterns but will be pure white by the time they reach 18 months of age.

-They have large eyes and a medium length tail.
-The Khao Manee cats with different eye colours are considered the most prized.
+They have large eyes and medium-length tails.
+The Khao Manee cats with different eye colors are considered the most prized.
 They have quite muscular and lithe bodies.

 This is a chatty cat breed that loves interacting with its family.
 This confident cat breed also likes strangers.
 However, do note this is a breed that shouldn’t be left alone for long periods of time.
 They crave the love and attention of their owners.